yizhak-lab-ccg/scXpand/docs/contributing.rst

 **For Maintainers Only**

 We use GitHub Actions for automated dual package releases (standard and CUDA versions).
-The release process is fully integrated with CI/CD and includes changelog validation.
+The release process is fully integrated with CI/CD and includes tests.

 Creating Releases
 -----------------